Skip to main content

 (e.g., cPanel, WordPress hosting, third‑party providers)

-• If not, you or your webmaster will need to manually install new certificates throughout the year.
+• If not, you or your webmaster must:

 B) Webnames.ca Plesk Hosting (AutoInstall)